by J.A. Strawn

 “Thank you, ma’am,” Harrison said as she neared the table.

 "Dr. Johnstone, here ya go.”
-Desiree flashed a quick smile to Bruce who flashed a porcelain smile in return.
-Maybe she was into older men.
+Desiree flashed a quick smile to Bruce who flashed a forced one in return.
+Harrison wondered if she was into older men.
 She played aloof while she cleaned up the empty glasses and moved away as quickly as possible, flipping her hair as she left.

 "What classes are you taking right now, Harrison?"